siemens/mtda/README.md

 The following key sequences may be used to control MTDA:

    * Ctrl + a + a: acquire the target
+   * Ctrl + a + b: paste console buffer to pastebin.com
    * Ctrl + a + i: print target information (power status, SD card, USB ports, etc.)
    * Ctrl + a + p: toggle power on/off
    * Ctrl + a + q: quit